Professor Rob Allison

-Professor Richard Hornsey is the Vice Dean of the Lassonde School of Engineering.
+Professor Rob Allison is the Interim Vice Dean of the Lassonde School of Engineering.

 The Vice Dean provides leadership and direction for the continuous development of Lassonde’s academic enterprise in three priority areas.
 In the first he is responsible for initiating and coordinating the development of innovative academic initiatives, including the Renaissance Engineering™ curriculum and experiential education.
 In the second area he oversees the continued excellence of student services, including student advising, awards and counseling.
 And in the third, he works to recruit outstanding new faculty members, and to coordinate resources, opportunities, and mentorship.